 Eight school faculty have won a Nobel prize in the last six decades

-By recruiting highly distinguished faculty, the School of Medicine has achieved pre-eminence far beyond its size.
+By recruiting highly distinguished faculty, Stanford Medicine has achieved pre-eminence far beyond its size.
 Students work alongside leading experts in an academic community that welcomes them as colleagues and supports them in their development.

 Diversity of Perspectives